haseungchung/Comparison-of-Supervised-Learning-Classification-Algorithms-for-Music/Deep Learning Based Signal Constellation Design Using an Autoencoder/README.md

 ## Method

-Using the method described in Tim O Shea's work (as seen in the figure below), the neural network architecture of the autoencoder was built.
+Using the method described in [1] (as seen in the figure below), the neural network architecture of the autoencoder was built.
 <p align="center">
   <img src="https://user-images.githubusercontent.com/89391443/153123477-4fcb90c3-2deb-4581-b675-2a4265250fbb.png"/>
 </p>